 Perhaps one of the last remaining original roadside attractions in California, the Trees of Mystery opened in 1931 and offered a truly unique experience for both adults and children of all ages.
 There is so much to see and do in Northern California, and this unusual attraction should defiantly be on your to-do list.

 Trees of Mystery offers more than just a beautiful walk through a redwood grove.
 Guests are free to wandering awe on this arduous trail, where unusual coastal redwoods, Sitka spruce, and Douglas fir are highlighted with informational displays and audio descriptions.

-Many carvings around the property demonstrate the versatility of the redwood and a gondola that takes you up above the treetops for a one-of-a-kind gorgeous view.
+Many carvings around the property demonstrate the versatility of the redwood and a gondola that takes you up above the treetops for a gorgeous view.

 Upon arriving, visitors will know they have come to the right place as they are greeted by talking and waving a 50-foot statue of Paul Bunyan and his 35-foot tall friend, Babe the Blue Ox, at the front entrance.

 From there, an interpretive forest trail winds up into a giant, hollow redwood log, and then on to the actual mystery trees, to see the various ways the trees have grown and fallen, naturally, as you are guided by a recorded message that recites each mystery along the way.

 The trail continues, taking you to Cathedral Tree, a cluster of six redwoods growing out of a single root in a tight semicircle.
 It is mysterious and stunning and is used as the site of Easter services each year and many weddings.

 Along the way, guests will cross paths with the Sky Trail, a cable car ride where enclosed gondola cars rise 571 feet in elevation up to Brotherhood Station.
-The entire trip only takes eight to 10 minutes, with brief stops to view the surrounding forest while passing enormous Redwood trunks on both sides.
+The trip only takes eight to 10 minutes, with brief stops to view the surrounding forest while passing enormous Redwood trunks on both sides.